aoliverio/docs-repository/docs/builder-overview.md

 - Used DataTables JQuery plugin for table in the index template.
 - Integrated simple Role-Based Access Controll.

-See the docs on [How to use Builder](http://aoliverio.readthedocs.org/projects/builder/en/latest/)
+See the docs on [how to use Builder](http://aoliverio.readthedocs.org/projects/builder/en/latest/).

 ## Builder Extensions

 Multisite and multi languages CMS solution:

-- **Content** plugin, a content management system backend
+- **Content** plugin, a content management system backend.
-- **Site** plugin, a content management system frontend
+- **Site** plugin, a content management system frontend.

-See the docs on [How to use Builder CMS](http://aoliverio.readthedocs.org/projects/content/en/latest/)
+See the docs on [how to use Builder CMS](http://aoliverio.readthedocs.org/projects/content/en/latest/).